 I share this story because:

-- It’s easy to screw up a virtual summit.
+- It’s easy to mess up a virtual summit.
 The fastest way to fail is by launching too soon or by setting a timeline that is too aggressive.

 - Just because you think you can get everything done ‘just in time’ does not mean you should.
 Even if you’re hurting for cash flow, better to take more time and do it right, then try to speed things up and blow a great opportunity.

 So I implore you: don’t be like Joffrey.
-Instead:
+Do this instead: